Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionInfant/allergicReactionInfant.md

 - If an epinephrine autoinjector is on-hand, ask whether you should help inject the medication.

-- If they do not have their own injector, send people to find one by asking all bystanders, going into a place of business and ask for the first aid kit, or go to the closest pharmacy.
-                                        - AND CLICK HERE -
+- If they do not have their own injector, send people to find one by asking all bystanders, going into a place of business and ask for the first aid kit, or go to the closest pharmacy. - AND CLICK HERE -

-# STEP 4: PREPARE EPINEPNRINE AUTO-INJECTOR
+## PREPARE EPINEPNRINE AUTO-INJECTOR

 ![Alt text](/Images/AdultAllergicReaction/adultAllergicReaction10.jpg)